Skip to main content

 Site fees and ground rent:

 Site fees include your gas, water, and other utilities that you may use in your day-to-day.
 Some of these are fixed rates and some are metered, this varies from park to park but is a part of finding the correct park for you.
 The ground rent is what you pay per year to be on that pitch.
-The average ground rent in the UK is £3000 per year but like with lots of things it can vary from park to park, pitch to pitch.
+The average ground rent in the UK is £3000 per year but like with lots of things, it can vary from park to park, pitch to pitch.
 It is always best to check these things before committing to make sure that you are 100% happy with everything.